FAQs

 I am the production manager of a book publishing company.
 How can you compete with prices from suppliers in India?

 We have a very efficient workflow with very little bureaucracy.
-When we compete head-to- (running?) head we appear to be a little more expensive, but customers who actively understand that they have in-house costs and that these are variable know we save them substantial amounts of their time (and money).
-More than this, we add value by delivering superb quality that increases sales and builds our customers’ brand; authors feel good about their publisher when they effuse how much they enjoy working with us.
+When we compete head-to- (running?) head we appear to be a little more expensive, but if you can actively understand that you have variable in-house costs you will know that we can save you substantial amounts of your time (and money).
+More than this, we add value by delivering superb quality that increases sales and builds your brand; authors clearly feel good about their publisher when they want to say how much they enjoy working with us.
 In short: anyone can buy something cheaply, but it takes confidence, skill and judgement to know the true value of quality.
-Any good managing director (see later) should be happy to endorse this kind of initiative.
+Any good managing director or production director should be happy to endorse this kind of initiative.

 Do you supply XML?